This gluten free brown butter cookie cake is loaded with M&M’s and chocolate chunks that your Valentine is sure to love!

 - Dark rum — this is totally optional, but it adds a little extra flavor to the cookies and pairs really well with the brown butter.

-- M&M’s — I’ve made these with a bag of Valentine M&M’s, but you can use whatever M&M’s you’d like, or even go traditional with chocolate chips or chunks.
+- M&M’s and chocolate chips/chunks — I’ve made these with a bag of Valentine M&M’s, but you can use whatever M&M’s you’d like, or even go traditional with just chocolate chips or chunks.

 Using Brown Butter as a Replacement for Softened Butter

-It’s really easy to make brown butter and it can be substituted in pretty much any recipe you have for cookies or even cakes, but there are a few things to consider when doing so.
+It’s really easy to make brown butter and it can be substituted in pretty much any recipe you have for cookies or even cakes.
+However, there are a few things to consider when doing so.

 First, when browning the butter you don’t want to go past the point of no return.
 What I mean is you don’t want to burn the butter.
 You just want to brown it and create that rich, nutty flavor that’s so enticing.
 If you burn it, you’ll have to start over completely.
-So be careful and continuously watch it, swirling the pan all throughout to ensure it doesn’t get too brown (burnt).
+Swirl the pan and continuously watch it throughout to ensure it doesn’t get too brown (burnt).

 Another thing to think about is if you’re substituting brown butter in a recipe that calls for regular softened butter, you’ll need to adjust the amount.
-When browning butter, the volume of the butter is reduced because the water content is cooked off.
-So 1 cup of butter that’s been browned is reduced to 3/4 cup of butter.
+The volume of the butter is reduced because much of the water content is cooked off.
+One cup of browned butter is reduced to 3/4 cup.

-When making these cookies, the original recipe calls for 1 cup of butter.
+When making this cookie cake, the original recipe calls for 1 cup of butter.
 So I needed to bump up that amount to 1 1/2 cups of butter to make it to a full cup when all was said and done!

 Making Brown Butter